 Another way to think about acute and chronic stress is to picture the work of firefighters:

 Stress is usually associated with negative events.
-But what’s interesting about stress, is that not all stressors are negative, some are positive.
-Stressors are anything that’s extra work on you/your body.
+But what’s interesting about stress is that not all stressors are negative; some are positive (like renovating a house or planning a big event).

 - Running a marathon